-Beef is great food….but the sad truth is that is bad for you and for our environment.
-The next time you take a big bite out of an ambrosial burger, consider that the Union of Concerned Scientists (UCS) estimates that emissions directly tied to beef production amount to emissions from 33 average-sized coal-fired power plants, each year.
-But beef is not just harming our planet’s health.
+Beef is seriously yummy food….but the sad truth is that is bad for you and for our environment.
+The next time you take a big bite out of a juicy burger or mouth-melting filet mignon, consider the Union of Concerned Scientists (UCS) conclusions.
+This reputable non-profit science organization estimates that emissions directly tied to beef production amount to emissions from 33 average-sized coal-fired power plants, each year.
+If only the environment, and nothing else, was damaged by beef.
+Sadly, that’s not the case.
+Not only is beef harming our planet’s health, it is harming humans.
 New studies are revealing an alarming link between numerous diseases and beef consumption.
 But first, it is becoming increasingly clear that global climate change is being accelerated due to eating beef.

-And now for the really bad news…..the degradation of our planet’s natural resources may not be justified.
-Beef is just not all that healthy.
+And now for the really bad news…..beef is just not all that healthy for human bodies.
 Recent evidence shows that red meat causes cancer and the culprit may be a sugar molecule called Neu5Gc, found in beef, pork and lamb.
 The link between cancer and red meat has been known for decades.
 After a systemic review of scientific studies, an expert panel of the World Cancer Research Fund and the American Institute for Cancer Research concluded in 2007 that “red or processed meats are convincing or probable sources of some cancers.”
 Their report showed evidence of a link between red meat, processed meat, and colorectal cancer, and limited but suggestive for links to lung, esophageal, breast, prostate, stomach, pancreatic, and endometrial cancers.
-And a clear link to colon cancer was confirmed by two 2005 studies that showed that the risk of colon cancer increased by over 30% for red meat eaters.
+A clear link to colon cancer was confirmed by two 2005 studies that showed that the risk of colon cancer increased by over 30% for red meat eaters.

-The elusive link between cancer and red meat may have been finally revealed in a study at the University of California, San Diego School of Medicine published in the Dec.
-29 online early edition of the Proceedings of the National Academy of Sciences.
-In this study, the scientists found that feeding Neu5Gc to mice engineered to be deficient in the sugar (like humans) significantly promoted spontaneous cancers.
+This most recent study supports findings published in the 2015 online early edition of the Proceedings of the National Academy of Sciences.
+In that study, the scientists found that feeding Neu5Gc to mice engineered to be deficient in the sugar (like humans) significantly promoted spontaneous cancers.
 They claim that this is first time scientists have directly shown that mimicking the exact situation in humans – feeding non-human Neu5Gc and inducing anti-Neu5Gc antibodies – increases spontaneous cancers in mice.
 The study did not involve exposure to carcinogens or artificially inducing cancers, further implicating Neu5Gc as a key link between red meat consumption and cancer.

 The researchers theorize that when you consume red meat, the body sees it as a foreign substance – and the immune system attacks it.
 This leads to inflammation in the body, which over time is known to promote the formation of tumors.
 The research indicates that dairy products contain this same suspect sugar molecule.
 Neu5Gc naturally occurs in most mammals but not humans, this also explains why humans are more at risk cancer while other carnivores are not.